juba/robservable/README.md

 The goal of this package is to allow the use of [Observable](https://observablehq.com/) notebooks (or part of them) as htmlwidgets in R.

-Note that it is not just an `iframe` embedding a whole notebook : you can choose what cells to display, update cell values from R, and add observers to cells to get their values back into a Shiny application.
+Note that it is **not an `iframe`** embedding a whole notebook -- cells are `<div>`s included directly in your document.
+You can choose what cells to display, update cell values from R, and add observers to cells to get their values back into a Shiny application.

 This package is in early stage of development.